Wonder Wheel (album)

-Wonder Wheel is a 2006 album by neo-Klezmer band The Klezmatics.
-It features lyrics by Woody Guthrie which were unrecorded during his life.
-It won the Grammy Award for Best Contemporary World Music Album at the 49th Annual Grammy Awards.
+Wonder Wheel is a 2006 album by neo-Klezmer band The Klezmatics with Susan McKeown.
+The album was released by Shout!
+Studios on July 25, 2006.
+Wonder Wheel features previously unpublished tracks by the legendary folk-singer Woody Guthrie which were unrecorded during his life.

+The album achieved critical and commercial success, topping the Billboard World Albums Chart, and winning the 2007 Grammy Award for Best Contemporary World Music Album at the 49th Annual Grammy Awards.